stefanpejcinoski/Music-classification-by-genre-using-machine-learning/README.md

 This project was only made for fun and learning, it is not meant to be used to provide any sort of music categorization services, only as a means to get a laugh or two from it's terrible predictions.
-I will not continue to develop this project but you can feel free to make any sort of changes you want (retrain the model, add features to the extractor...).
+I will not continue to develop this project but you can feel free to make any sort of changes you want (retrain the model, add features to the extractor..etc).